Trader Joe’s DETROIT STYLE UNCURED PEPPERONI PIZZA

 My neighbor tried this newer version: Cookies N Cream which are a new flavor riff on the original Sublime Ice Cream Sandwich (Chocolate Chip cookies around vanilla ice cream rolled in chocolate chips).

-Whereas if it had vanilla ice cream then there would be a contrast between the outer dark chocolate gooey cookie and the inside of the ice cream sandwich.
+Whereas when if this had vanilla ice cream, then there would be a contrast between the outer dark chocolate gooey cookie and the inside of the ice cream sandwich.

-The original version of these is better I think with vanilla ice cream and chocolate chip cookies and rolled in chocolate chips.
+The original version of these is better with vanilla ice cream and chocolate chip cookies and rolled in chocolate chips.
 There you get more distinct flavors and textures.

 Not too mention the soft outside cookie of the sandwich just kind of melted in my fingers as I ate it.
 It was messy to eat.
 My call is get the original one which is good.
 This one is a Miss for me.
 I think I would like it if it had vanilla ice cream in the middle.
 Then as you bite it you would get cookies and cream.